kazuto-nishimori/Open-Source-GIS/lab6/index.md

 SET sw_id = subwards.fid FROM subwards
 WHERE st_intersects(ws_mod.geom,subwards.geom);
 ```
-We then add columns to the subwards table for the score, area of the sub-ward, and normalized score.
-Notice that I calculate the area using the st_area function.
-We also set the score_sum to be 0.
+We then add columns to the subwards table for the score, area of the sub-ward, and the normalized score.
+Notice that I calculate the area using the `st_area` function.
+We also set the `score_sum` to be 0 for now.
 ```sql
 ALTER TABLE subwards
 ADD COLUMN score-sum INT;